aderaaij/shopify-barebone-theme/readme.md

   * Cleans build folder if exists
   * Builds templates, scripts, styles and distribute to appropiate folder in build
   * copies images and config files to build folder
-  * Runs `shopifywatch` to upload all your files to shopify
+* Run `gulp watch` to compile templates on changes and upload them directly to your shopify theme

+## Credits

+* The theme is heavily based on the [Shopify skeleton theme](https://github.com/Shopify/skeleton-theme)